miguel-slc/dataminer-docs/user-guide/Advanced_Modules/Maps/Configuring_the_DataMiner_Maps_host_servers.md

   > [!NOTE]
   > For development and testing purposes, you can open a map without a key, using a URL like `http://localhost/` or `http://servername/`.
 However, note that in that case you will only have access to limited functionality of the map.
+  > Starting January 15th, 2024 it is required to register a credit card with the MapQuest acount to be able to use the API.

 - **client**: If you have a "Google Maps APIs Premium Plan" license, you can specify your client ID in this attribute instead of specifying an API key.